 Dining – There are a surprising number of smart restaurants like The Works, USSCo Bar & Bistro and Marina Restaurant.
 Our ‘go to’ place for a drink and/or meal is The Rivers at 1 Gladstone Road.
 The Rivers serves really good pub food at reasonable prices, we started making dinner reservations last year as it’s deservedly popular.

-We also like the Wine Centre, set in Gisborne’s little equivalent of Viaduct Harbour in Auckland.
-They sell bottles of ‘Gizzy fizzy’ if you’re looking for something to toast the new year in Gisborne style.
+We also like Crawford Road Kitchen (formerly Gisborne Wine Centre), set in Gisborne’s little equivalent of Viaduct Harbour in Auckland.
+They may still sell bottles of ‘Gizzy fizzy’ if you’re looking for something to toast the new year in Gisborne style.

 If you’d prefer to have a beverage somewhere that’s definitely different, Smash Palace could be your place.
 They have the locally brewed beer Gisborne Gold on tap, made by the aptly named Sunshine Brewery.